zeroThousand111/ls-core-curriculum/rb119/ruby_moves/select_all_substrings_from_a_string.md

 ## Select All Substrings from a String

 **The task:**  Sequentially select every possible substring in a string.
+(Assume the characters of the string stay in a fixed order.)

 **Notes:**  You might want to do something with each substring when it is selected, such as output it or push it to a new array collection.
 For the sake of simplicity, in the case of these code snippet illustrations, the selected substring is passed as an argument to the `Kernel#p` method and is output to the console.
 Each snippet may return a different value.